emarekica/js/js-behind-the-scenes.md

 * An High-Level Overview of JavaScript
 * The JavaScript Engine and Runtime
 * Execution Contexts and The Call Stack
+* Scope and the Scope Chain
+* Scoping in practice

 ___